robinstauntoncollins/bank-api/docs/design_notes.md

 ## Initial Design

+* Customers collection, Accounts collection, Transactions collection

+* 'Internal' RESTful API based on these collections and another 'Intent' API which may not be so RESTful using verbs instead of nouns like '/transfer', '/openAccount'.

+* Relationship between customer db model and account db model - view list of accounts owned by that customer

+* Relationship between account db model and transaction db model - view list of transaction owned by that account

+* Intent API endpoints: '/openAccount', '/transfer', '/customerInfo' - these could call the Internal API in whatever combination required to fulfill the request.

 ### Random thoughts

+* I like snake_case for endpoints, parameters etc. however many developers (from Java backgrounds) may prefer camelCase.
+Internal API will use snake_case while Intent API will use camelCase.

 * Will go for two separate collections for '/accounts' and '/transactions' rather than having the transactions for the account accessible through '/accounts/<account_id>/transactions/<transaction_id>' as it's more straightforward initially.
+That can always be added as a convenience later.

-* Two tables - one for Accounts
+* Two tables - one for Accounts another for Transactions

 ### Considerations